 * All values are current as of mid 2018

 The NZ financial year runs from 1 April to 31 March.
-After arriving in New Zealand we strongly suggest to immediately apply for a personal tax identifier number (IRD number).
+We strongly suggest to immediately apply for a personal tax identifier number after arriving in New Zealand.

 Psychiatrist salaries are lower in New Zealand than in some comparable health systems.
-However, NZ still recruits a large number of medical doctors from the global market each year who are attracted to its excellent lifestyle options.
-Aspirational young families seeking adventure and a healthy lifestyle for their children are equally attracted to the country as senior doctors towards the end of their careers .
+However, NZ still recruits a large number of medical doctors from the global market each year.
+New Zealand’s excellent lifestyle options a big drawing card.
+Aspirational young families seeking adventure and a healthy lifestyle for their children find it in NZ.
+And senior doctors towards the end of their careers are equally attracted to the country.

 If you have any questions regarding psychiatrist salaries or a potential psychiatry career in New Zealand please contact us any time!